-- Carefully: Gently, coat the blueberries with the tablespoon of flour by tossing the blueberries gently in a bowl with the flour.
+- Carefully: Gently, coat the blueberries with the tablespoon of flour by tossing the juicy blueberries gently in a medium bowl with the flour.
 Then, carefully fold them into the batter.
 It should be very thick, so the berries do not sink to the bottom.

 - Make the cake: Finally, spoon the batter evenly into the three cake pans and bake for 21 to 25 minutes or until a toothpick inserted in the middle comes out clean.

 - Cool: At last, remove the cakes and let them cool in the pans while you make the frosting.

 - Frosting: Meanwhile, to make the frosting, use the same paddle attachment to mix the butter and cream cheese together on medium speed for about three minutes or until there are no lumps.

 - Cream it: While, running the beater on low, add the lemon extract, cream, and confectioners sugar with a pinch of salt to the mix and beat on high for three minutes.